 That the person’s name who sold it was shown publicly — and Patek Philippe can presumably see which authorized dealer sold the watch — is beside the point and I’d wager nothing will happen to that dealer.
 Why would it?
 The auctions act as an official benchmark for selling prices of well-known models (or as a way to raise the benchmark), which in this case certainly benefits Patek Philippe — and those currently holding onto Nautilus 5711 watches.

 Who does it not benefit?
 New and existing customers wanting a Nautilus.

 As if the Nautilus was not already next to impossible to obtain, now it’s even more unattainable as sellers will surely try to mark the watch up even higher.
-A new Nautilus is expected to arrive next year, supplanting the soon-to-be discontinued 5711, but there are no plans to increase the volume in a way that will make the watch readily available.
-So once that watch arrives, expect the same process to be repeated, over and over.
+A new Nautilus is expected to arrive next year, supplanting the discontinued 5711, but there are no plans to increase the volume in a way that will make the watch readily available.
+So once the replacement for the 5711 arrives, expect the same process to be repeated, over and over.